On the analysis of inexact augmented Lagrangian schemes for misspecified conic convex programs: Introduction

-{Next, we outline our main contributions: \begin{enumerate} \item[(i)] In Section~\ref{sec:rate}, we {derive} rate statements for dual suboptimality, primal infeasibility, and primal suboptimality for the prescribed coupled first-order scheme with a quantification of the impact of misspecification.
-In particular, in Section~\ref{sec:rate-constant} we consider a setting with a constant penalty parameter, and in Section~\ref{sec:rate-increasing} we derive analogous rate statements in a setting where the penalty parameters is increased after each iteration \item[(ii)] An overall iteration complexity analysis of the scheme is provided in Section~\ref{sec:complexity}.
-In Section~\ref{sec:complexity-constant} we consider the constant penalty case and prove that at most {${\cal O}(\epsilon^{-1})$ and ${\cal O}(\epsilon^{-4})$ proximal-gradient steps are required to obtain an $\epsilon$-feasible and $\epsilon$-optimal solution without and with learning, respectively}.
-Utilizing a suitably defined sequence of increasing penalty parameters, in Section~\ref{sec:complexity-increasing}, we note that this worst-case complexity reduces to ${\cal O}(\epsilon^{-1}\log(\epsilon^{-1}))$ regardless of whether a parallel learning process is employed.
-After having independently proven iteration complexity statements for a constant penalty AL scheme in our preliminary work~\cite{ahmadi16_ACC}, we became aware of related work~\cite{1506.05320} that considers inexact augmented Lagrangian schemes {\em without} learning.
-When $\theta^*$ is available, the complexity statements provided in this manuscript and in~\cite{ahmadi16_ACC}, while related to the statements provided in~\cite{1506.05320}, are both novel and distinct. \item[(iii)] Finally, in Section~\ref{sec:numerical}, we demonstrate the utility of the prescribed scheme through a portfolio optimization problem with a misspecified covariance matrix where several aspects of the scheme become evident: (i) The misspecified variants of the augmented Lagrangian schemes perform well in practice; (ii) the complexity bound in the constant penalty case appears to be relatively loose; and (iii) naive sequential schemes can peform quite poorly in comparison with their proposed simultaneous counterparts. \end{enumerate}} \paragraph{Notation} Given a closed convex set $\cK\subset\reals^m$ and $y\in\reals^m$, define {$d_{\mathcal{K}}(y)\triangleq\min_{s\in \mathcal{K}} \|y-s\|$, and $d^2_{\mathcal{K}}(y)\triangleq\left(d_{\mathcal{K}}(y)\right)^2$.
-We denote the Euclidean projection $\Pi_{\mathcal{K}}(y)\triangleq\argmin_{s\in \cK} \|y-s\|$; hence, $d_{\mathcal{K}}(y)=\norm{y-\Pi_{\mathcal{K}}(y)}$.
-Moreover, it is easy to verify that $d^2_{\mathcal{K}}(.)$ is differentiable and its gradient $\grad d^2_{\mathcal{K}}(y)=2(y-\Pi_{\mathcal{K}}(y))$.} Let $\cB(\bar{y},r)\triangleq\{y:\ \|y-\bar{y}\|\leq r\}$.
-Given a cone $\cK\in\reals^m$, let $\cK^*$ denote its dual cone, i.e., $\cK^*=\{y'\in\reals^m:\ \fprod{y',~y}\geq 0\ \forall~y\in\cK\}$. {Given $A\in\reals^{m\times n}$, $\sigma_{\max}(A)$ denotes the largest singular value of $A$, and $\norm{A}\triangleq\sigma_{\max}(A)$ denotes the spectral norm of $A$.}
+{\bf Contributions:} {\textbf{(i)} We provide a verifiable sufficient condition for the solution set of AL subproblems to be upper-Lipschitz; this is of importance {in} deriving rate statements. \textbf{(ii)} We proposed a parametric AL method~(IPALM) and {derive} its convergence rate for constant and increasing penalty parameter {sequences} -- these rates are {derived} for the first time; our results subsume the {classical} results on AL method and extend them to the parametric setting introduced in this paper.
+For the constant penalty case, at most ${\cal O}(\epsilon^{-1})$ and ${\cal O}(\epsilon^{-4})$ proximal-gradient steps are required to obtain an $\epsilon$-feasible and $\epsilon$-optimal solution without and with learning, respectively; while for the increasing penalty case, we show the worst-case complexity reduces to ${\cal O}(\epsilon^{-1}\log(\epsilon^{-1}))$ regardless of whether a parallel learning process is employed or not.} After having independently proven iteration complexity statements for a constant penalty AL scheme in our preliminary work~\cite{ahmadi16_ACC}, we became aware of related work~\cite{1506.05320} considering inexact augmented Lagrangian schemes {\em without} learning. {When $\theta^*$ is available, the complexity statements provided in this manuscript and ~\cite{ahmadi16_ACC} are related to those in~\cite{1506.05320}; though, our results are both novel and distinct from~\cite{1506.05320}.}